ferllop/almighty-simple-deploy/README.md

     git clone [git@<serverusername>@<serverip>:<sshport>]:</full/path/to/root/website/directory>

 Now, if everything has gone fine, always when you make a push it will go directly to your server.
+All the results of this commands resides inside the hooks directory of the .git directory of your project, so you can delete the files of this project and start yours.

 Alternatively you can set the remote server as remote production (for example) instead of origin: